chennakeshavadasa/chennakeshavadasa/README.md

 ##  Current Projects 🛠️

-- Working on the development of a C-band Low Noise Amplifier (LNA) as part of an in-house product development and educational support at the Master Control Facility - ISRO.
+- Working on the development of a C-band Low Noise Amplifier (LNA).

 ##  Academic Pursuits 🔬